InvictaAIdev/Aleph/README.md

 - NVIDIA NIM
 - Custom OpenAI-compatible endpoints

-> Note: OpenRouter is currently not supported by design.
+> Note: OpenRouter is not supported by design.

 ---